Why are you feeling disconnected and 18 things you can do to reconnect

 17. Find time for enjoyable activities

 Doing what you enjoy is good for your emotional wellbeing.
-A study has shown that individuals who engaged in more frequent enjoyable leisure activities, such as hobbies, sports, socialising, or spending time in nature had better psychological and physical functioning.
-They reported greater life satisfaction, life engagement, and social support.
+A study has shown that individuals who engaged in more frequent enjoyable leisure activities (hobbies, sports, socialising, spending time in nature), reported greater life satisfaction, life engagement, and social support.

-Finding work and leisure that engage your skills, such as cooking or dancing, is also a good way to enjoy yourself and feel accomplished.
+• Finding work and leisure that engages your skills is also a good way to feel accomplished.
 Happy people often work in a state called “flow” – they are immersed in tasks that challenge them but do not overwhelm them.

 18. Let your imagination help you